MariadelCarmenGallardoGonzalez/MariadelCarmenGallardoGonzalez/README.md

 <br>

-  🔭 I finished my Master in Physics Engineering in 2021.
+  🔭 I finished a Master in Physics Engineering in 2021.
 I also finished a degree in Management in 2023.
 I'm currently studying a Bachelor's degree in Computer Engineering.

   🌱 I’m currently learning Java, Shell and C &nbsp;<a href="https://github.com/MariadelCarmenGallardoGonzalez"><img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Designer.gif" height="20px"></a>